TanYewWei/ecto/riak.md

 ## TODO

 * We depend on a single ETS table to track migration information.
 Ideally, this should have one ETS table per repo

+* Optimize a query which is definitely only going to return a single object to a simple Riak.get request